 In the cases mentioned in the previous paragraph, when the majority of votes are for the removal of a judge, then he must be dismissed.

-Election matters must be prescribed by law.
+Matters concerning elections shall be prescribed by law.

 Article 81.
 The Supreme Court is the court of last resort with the power to determine the constitutionality of any law, order, regulation or official act.

 Article 82.
 When a court unanimously determines that a matter is a violation of public order, the trial may be in secret, but cases of political offense, offenses involving the press, or cases where the rights of persons as guaranteed by Chapter III of this Constitution , are in question, then these cases should be judged publicly.

 Article 83.
 The power to administer national finances shall be exercised as determined by the Diet.

 Article 84.
 No new fees shall be imposed or changed except by law or under such conditions as prescribed by law.